-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments including the applicable fundamental rights of the recipients of the service as enshrined in the Charter. "diligent, objective and proportionate" and with "due regard to the rights and legitimate interests of all parties involved".
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments restrictions referred to in paragraph 1, with due regard to the rights and legitimate interests of all parties involved, including the applicable fundamental rights of the recipients of the service as enshrined in the Charter.
+EE (Drafting): 2.
+Providers of intermediary services shall act in a diligent, objective and proportionate manner in applying and enforcing the restrictions referred to in paragraph 1, with due regard to the rights and legitimate interests of all parties involved, including the applicable fundamental rights of the recipients of the service as enshrined in the Charter. and conditions.
+EE (Comments): All fundamental rights enshrined in the Charter are applicable - the issue is which ones are relevant in any given context.
+This should not be qualified by "applicable".
+NL (Comments): To enforce this article, Authorities will have to carry out substantive assessments whether providers of intermediary services acted "diligent, objective and proportionate" and with "due regard to the rights and legitimate interests of all parties involved".
 This forces authorities to interpret the law or the contractual terms in a private law relationship.
 We question whether authorities should be conferred to what essentially amounts to a judicial power of scrutiny of a judge.
 At the same time, we recognize the importance of this paragraph.
 We do not yet have a solution for this but wanted to flag it nonetheless.
-DE (Comments): We wonder how the very general obligations in para.
-2 shall be enforced or even examined.
-In any case we advocate for a representation body in the sense of Article 68 to be able to bring Community Standards before a court.
+PL (Drafting): PL (Comments): new paragraphs: 3.
+Very large online platforms as defined in article 25, should publish their terms and conditions in all official languages of the Union.
+4. The Digital Services Coordinator of each Member State has the right to request very large Article 12 applies to all intermediate service providers.
+As regards very large online platforms, we believe the requirements for their terms and conditions should be strengthened.
+Terms and conditions concerning acceptable and non-acceptable content should not be imposed in